-Catherine Moss moved, and James Rossler seconded the motion that the Audit Committee convene into Executive Session pursuant to R.C.
-121.22 (G) (1) to discuss the employment of a public employee.
-Upon roll call, the vote was as follows: Yea: Catherine Moss, James Rossler.
+Catherine Moss moved, and James Rossler seconded the motion that the FY 2025 Internal Audit Plan, as discussed at the June 20, 2024, Audit Committee meeting, be approved.
+Upon roll call, the vote was as follows: Yea: James Rossler, Catherine Moss.
 Absent: Barbra Phillips.
 The motion carried.